abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_thresholding/py_thresholding.rst

 How Otsu's Binarization Works?
 ----------------------------------

 This section demonstrates a Python implementation of Otsu's binarization to show how it works actually.
-If you are not interested, you can skip this actually.
+If you are not interested, you can skip this.

 Since we are working with bimodal images, Otsu's algorithm tries to find a threshold value (t) which minimizes the **weighted within-class variance** given by the relation :